sanjayranjanagi/aps-portfolio.github.io/README.md

 <strong>Description:</strong> LinkedIn can use a Trie to store and filter out inappropriate content from messages and comments.
 The Trie allows for efficient searching and matching of words, enabling the platform to quickly identify and remove or flag inappropriate content.
 This helps maintain a professional environment on the platform by preventing the spread of offensive or harmful language.
 </p>
 <p style="text-align: justify;">
-**Challenges:** Keeping up with evolving language and spam tactics, balancing strictness with allowing genuine content.
+<strong>Challenges:</strong> Keeping up with evolving language and spam tactics, balancing strictness with allowing genuine content.
 </p>
 [Here is my code for Trie data structure](https://github.com/sanjayranjanagi/sanjayranjanagi.github.io/blob/292c0726f88a3c920725b5ffe9cb945b9a99912d/Codes/Trie)